fortinet-fortisoar/widget-picklist-monitor/README.md

 ## Release Notes

-Following enhancements have been made to the custom picklist message widget in version 1.1.0:
+Following enhancements have been made to the custom picklist message widget in version 2.0.0:

-- Added an option of displaying a spinner on the detail view of the record for the duration of completion of the task mentioned in the custom widget.
+- Added an option to add timer to change the custom message.
-- Added an option of displaying an icon associated with the custom message on the detail view of the record.
+- Added an option to change the picklist value after the specified time is elapsed.

 ## Custom Picklist Message Views